alverena/documentation/user_guide/business_intelligence/business_intelligence_filters.rst

 Conditions Groups
 -----------------

-A Conditions Group is a set of  Activity and/or Data audit and/or Field Condition filters already joined with AND and OR operators.
-Field Condition works as brackets in mathematics, so all the filters added to a condition group are applied first.
+A conditions group is a set of activity and/or data audit and/or field condition filters already joined with AND and OR operators.
+A field condition works as brackets in mathematics, so all the filters added to a condition group are applied first.

-To define a Condition Group filter:
+To define the **Condition Group** filter:

-- Drag the *"Conditions Group"* to the box on the right.
+- Drag **Conditions Group** to the box on the right.

 - Add Activity, Data audit and Field Condition filters to the section that has appeared.